frankwang28/210project/README.md

 - As a user, I want to be able to start the game.
 - As a user, I want to be able to lose upon colliding with an obstacle.
 - As a user, I want to be able to have my high score automatically saved upon losing.
-- As a user, I want to be able to see my high score at the start and end of games.
+- As a user, I want to be able to see my high score at the start of games.